Understanding Cost of Delay (Part 4): WSJF - the "divisor"

 Part 1: Understanding Cost of Delay and its Use in KanbanIn Part 3 we established why the factor used for prioritising work items is urgency divided by the development delay (U/D).
-Whichever item has the highest value for this term (sometimes referred to as the "wisjif") should be done first.
-Urgency is the rate of decay of the business value (the Cost of Delay per week) and we must estimate both the business value and CoD profile to derive this.
+The item to be done first should have the highest value for this term (sometimes referred to as the "wisjif" or CD3).
+Urgency is the rate of decay of the business value (the Delay Cost per week) and we must estimate both the business value and Delay Cost Profile to derive this.
 In this post however we focus on the other variable.
 What is the appropriate value to use for D?

 Part 3: How to Calculate WSJF

 Part 4: WSJF - Should you divide by Lead Time or Size? (this article)

 OK I'm going to tell you my conclusion before looking at why.
 It's a surprising conclusion (at least for me).
 My conclusion is that you should use "size", or a proxy for size like the estimated number of "user stories" in the work item, rather that the period of time before the item is released (Customer Lead Time).
 Mmm... if that's surprising to you (or if you've no idea why it might be surprising) read on!

 Why use "size" rather than Customer Lead Time in WSJF?